acorello/uttpil/README.md

 ## The `ForMethod` http-handler

-There is a one-to-many relationship between a URL path and the HTTP methods it could serve.
+There is a one-to-many relationship between a URL path and the HTTP methods it could serve, `ForMethod` helps writing code that respects that.

-`uttpil.ForMethod` is a struct implementing `http.Handler` (i.e. `ServeHTTP(http.ResponseWriter, *http.Request)`) having one field for each HTTP method.

-An `http.HandlerFunc` should be assigned to each field/method you want to support for the path. `ForMethod` returns `501 NotImplemented` when no handler is available for the requested method.

 ```go
 mux.Handle("/resource/path", uttpil.ForMethod{